Average Living Cost in San Francisco: Monthly Budget, Rent & Essentials

 high costs careful budgeting

-Because San Francisco’s prices are well above the national norm, you’ll want to budget carefully: a single person spends about $4,676 per month on average, while a family of four typically spends around $11,345.
+San Francisco prices sit well above the national norm, so you’ll want to plan your budget with care.
+A single person may spend about $4,676 per month on average, while a family of four may spend around $11,345.

 San Francisco’s cost of living is concentrated: steep housing and essentials often force households to spend over half their income on shelter.